chef/automate/components/docs-chef-io/content/automate/config_opensearch.md

 logs = "logs"
 repo = ""
 ```
-- Use `data` to set path to directory where to store the data (separate multiple locations by comma)
+- Use `data` to set the path to the directory where to store the data (separate multiple locations by comma)
-- Use `logs` to set path to you log files
+- Use `logs` to set the path to your log files
 - Use `repo` to register the snapshot repository using OpenSearch, it is necessary to mount the same shared filesystem to the exact location on all master and data nodes.
 Register the location in the path.repo setting on all master and data nodes.

 ### Plugin Security